 To be sure, Christmas is a muddied amalgam of Judeo-Christian myths wedded to certain pagan holiday traditions from ancient Rome, proto-European countries.
 Western Christians tend to focus on Christmas as a celebration of the birth of the Christ – “the anointed one, the chosen one, the messiah.”
 Christians often conflate these terms with, Lord, Immanuel (“God with us”), Son of God, and savior as well.
 Many progressive Christians have come to be a bit allergic to several of those terms and titles for Jesus – instead favoring more modest and less exclusive titles such as “teacher, master, rabbi, prophet, holy man, holy one,” etc. I suppose we do this in part to shed the patriarchal and medieval aspects of the faith that seem archaic, antiquated, obsolete, and even offensive.
 Some of us do so because we reject the literalist interpretations of those terms that many fundamentalists and conservative Christians have in mind when they wield those terms.
-Indeed, many progressive Christians reject the notions that Jesus was God literally incarnate in Jesus; or that Jesus was “God with us”; or that he is “God.”
+Indeed, many progressive Christians reject the notions that Jesus was God literally incarnate in Jesus; or that Jesus was literally “God with us”; or that he is literally “God.”

 There are sound scriptural reasons for this perspective.
 Jesus never overtly states that he is God in any of the Gospels – not even in John.
 In the synoptic Gospels (Matthew, Mark, Luke) Jesus makes a point to distance himself from being associated or confused with God (“No one is good but God alone” Mark 10:18, Luke 18:19).
 When teaching about the end of the earth/worldly empires, Jesus said, “No one knows about that day or hour, not even the angels.. nor the Son, but only the Father” (Matthew 24:36).
 Jesus told Mary Magdalene, “I am ascending to my Father and your Father, to my God and your God” (John 20:17).
 Jesus prayed to God – not to himself, e.g. Mark 14:35-36).
 Whoever wrote Timothy didn’t think Jesus was God as he wrote, “For there is one God, and there is one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).
 And Jesus, at least in Mark, primarily refers to himself as the Anthropos – “the human one” (often translated as “son of man”).

-Okay so Jesus isn’t literally God, he wasn’t God in the flesh – at least not any more than you or I are.
+Okay so Jesus isn’t literally God, he wasn’t God in the flesh – at least not any more than you or I are (which isn’t a small thing).
 I, however, would like to invite us to not be quite so quick to jettison all of these terms, titles, and references for Jesus – Joshua/Yeshua bin Joseph of Nazareth.
 It is possible to embrace those titles and mean them metaphorically, to embrace them as the poetic language of devotion that they actually are – and, I’d say were originally intended to be (along with the late Marcus Borg before me).
 We can embrace a metaphorical “Jesus is all of God that can fit into human form” perspective.
 And we can even pray to Jesus knowing that’s a small idolatry and that neither Jesus nor God frankly care that much about such trivialities.
 God no doubt, metaphorically, smiles when people pray to Jesus instead of to Her.
 What matters is that we’re connecting.

 I think this same insight is help helpful for approaching Christmas.
 Instead of rejecting the celebration or minimizing it – we can reinterpret it and still celebrate it fully and with gusto.
 Look, we don’t have to believe that God “sent Jesus to the world as God’s-self to experience a human life, in order to be killed by us in order to save us” to appreciate Christmas.
 We don’t have to believe that Jesus was somehow literally Immanuel – God with us – in a way that we aren’t, in order to be joyous about how Jesus showed us how to value that of God, the divinity within each of us.
 We don’t have to believe he was literally born of a virgin, or that his parents took some sort of rather preposterous journey to Bethlehem to engage in some sort of unhistorical census in order to appreciate that he was born to a peasant family in the far eastern sticks of the Roman empire in a lowly state – to joyously celebrate how God works in surprising ways from the margins to defy the oppressive powers the world.
 We can know that December 25 was a capriciously (though intentionally) assigned date for Jesus’ birth intentionally chosen to rival and supplant pagan mid-winter holidays and still wish Jesus a happy Birthday and sing hymns and carols with vigor –without taking the lyrics literally.